dwhinham/mt32-pi/README.md

 This behavior may be improved in the future - it will be possible to implement a (pre)caching system to keep frequently-used SoundFonts in memory.
 There are also some caveats with large SoundFonts and Pi models with low RAM - see the [FAQ](#-faq) for notes on this.

-In the future, `mt32-pi` will allow you to switch SoundFonts from a menu or button combination.
+If you add a [control surface] to your Raspberry Pi, SoundFonts can be switched using Button 2.

 ## 🔩 Custom hardware